EVPlus - Gen 2 Prius - Plug-in Conversion Blog

 This causes a problem between 28mph and 34mph when the front

 controller tries to turn on the EV Mode.
-Of course in Australia
+Of course in the Australian

-that is always not allowed and it keeps trying and beeping,
+that is not allowed and it keeps trying and beeping,

 The reason this is very annoying is that a popular maximum